-Councillor James Hunt, who represents Blackfen & Lamorbey Ward, was elected the London Borough of Bexley’s 57th Mayor at the Council’s annual meeting on Wednesday 20 May.
+Councillor James Hunt, who represents Blackfen & Lamorbey Ward, was again successfully, elected the London Borough of Bexley’s 58th Mayor at the Council’s Annual meeting on Wednesday 26 May 2021.

 James’ wife, Christine, will be the Mayoress.
-She is a theatre nurse at Queen Mary’s Hospital Sidcup but is currently re-deployed to the ICU at Darent Valley Hospital during the Covid19 crisis.
-James is the 81st person to hold the title of Mayor of Bexley, since the old Borough received its charter in 1937.
+She is a theatre nurse at Queen Mary’s Hospital Sidcup.
+James is the 82nd person to hold the title of Mayor of Bexley, since the old Borough received its charter in 1937.

 Blackfen has been his home since birth and his education was spent at Westwood School Infants, Juniors, Secondary, Sixth Form and Technology College.
 His parents had set up a Beaver Scout Colony in the area and it was obvious that James would join the Scouts.
 This remains an important interest in his life.
-He is Vice-Chairman of Bexley Scouts and Vice-President of the Greater London South East Scouts, along with that of the Air Training Corps, which he joined as a young teenager.
+He is President of the Greater London South East Scouts, along with that of the Air Training Corps, which he joined as a young teenager.

 My ambition was to work in the theatre and tour the world and I was fortunate to work alongside some truly talented entertainers who remain, close friends, today.”